chethann-007/userorg-service/UPGRADE_README.md

 ## Files Modified

-- 5 POM files
+- POM files
-- 130+ Java source files
+- Java source files
-- 5 configuration files
+- configuration files
-- 38+ test files
+- test files

 ## Known Issues

 Scala 2.12/2.13 Conflict: If you encounter NoClassDefFoundError for scala.collection.GenMap, verify dependency tree to ensure no Scala 2.12 artifacts are present.
 Run mvn dependency:tree and add exclusions for any scala-library or scala-reflect with version 2.12.

-## Next Steps

-1. Deploy to staging environment
-2. Execute comprehensive test suite
-3. Perform performance validation
-4. Plan production deployment